Where to buy toilet paper: you can still order online at these places

 Looking for loo roll?
-We've hunted high and low to find retailers that still have toilet paper in stock in the UK and US – scroll down to stock up.
-This global loo roll shortage is a knock-on effect of the coronavirus outbreak, and people stockpiling essentials (see also: where to buy hand sanitizer).
+We've hunted high and low to find retailers that still have toilet paper in stock in the UK and US.
+Scroll down to stock up.
+This global loo roll shortage is the result of people stockpiling essentials (see also: where to buy hand sanitizer)

 The UK is now in lockdown, which means many shops are closed and people's movements are being severely limited.
 However, it is still possible to order online.